vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 Learning and inference on Omniglot characters can be implemented by writing two custom classes:
 1. `OmniglotEnvironment`:
    - Defines initialization of all basic variables in the `__init__(patch_size, data_path)` function.
    - In this example, we define the action space as `None` because we give Monty no choice in how to move.
 The step function just returns the next observation by following the predefined stroke order in the dataset.
+Note this will still be formulated as a sensorimotor task, as the retrieval of the next observation corresponds to a (pre-defined) movement and we get a relative displacement of the sensor.
    - Defines the `step(action)` function, which uses the current `step_num` in the episode to determine where we are in the stroke sequence and extracts a patch around that location.
 It then returns a Gaussian smoothed version of this patch as the observation.
    - Defines `get_state()`, which returns the current x, y, z location on the character as a state dict (z is always zero since we are in 2D space here).
    - Defines `reset()` to reset the `step_num` counter and return the first observation on a new character.